Vineyard Churches UK and Ireland: History

 The Vineyard church was established in the UK by John and Eleanor Mumford.
 After visiting John Wimber in the US, the Mumfords returned to the UK to establish the first British Vineyard church, South West London Vineyard in 1987.
 VCUKI became its own national organisation in 1996, when it was released by the international body.

 Leadership and structure

 The Vineyard Churches UK and Ireland is headed by its national directors, John and Debby Wright, who officially took over from John and Eleanor Mumford in September 2015.
 There is then a Leadership Council, with members responsible for different specialisms within the church (church planting, church development, and financial and legal issues).

 In addition to the central leadership, the UK and Ireland are divided into 13 areas.
 Each area is run by Area Leaders, who are responsible for that area of the country.
 Areas tend to hold their own training and events for the local people, leaders and churches.

-John and Eleanor Mumford are the parents of Marcus Mumford of the band Mumford & Sons.